trottling/Bender/README.md

 > **NOTE**
 >
 > This application is designed for scan ONLY YOUR PC.
 The author is not responsible for illegal actions in which Bender was used.
+>
-> Also, Bender is Free Open Source Software project, that does not conduct any commercial activities.
+> Bender is Free Open Source Software project, that does not conduct any commercial activities.
+>
+> Bender performs ONLY READING system files, folder or registry

 ![START](https://raw.githubusercontent.com/trottling/Bender/main/media/start.png)